LovelaceAcademy/Learn/_posts/2021-06-09-running-a-full-node.markdown

-Now we can clone the [cardano-node](https://github.com/input-output-hk/cardano-node) repository, retrieve the latest tagged version, build it and copy the built binaries to ~/.local/bin which will be part of the executable path.
+Now we can clone the [cardano-node](https://github.com/input-output-hk/cardano-node) repository, retrieve the latest tagged version and build it.
 This process takes between 10-30 mins so feel free to grab some tea, coffee and/or snacks.

 ```bash